 - Use this link to log into your American Express account.
 It navigates you directly to the ‘Transfer to Air Canada Aeroplan’ page.

 - Follow the instructions on the page to link your Aeroplan account with your Membership Rewards Account.
 Complete the instructions on the screen to transfer however many points you can spare.

 - Once you’ve initiated the transfer, the points will arrive in your Aeroplan account almost instantly.
 Log back into your Aeroplan account with this link and follow the instructions outlined in the above section for Aeroplan donations.

 It makes sense that far more people have access to Membership Rewards points than Aeroplan points.
 So if you find yourself points rich, share the love with some folks who could really use them.

 Miles4Migrants is a 501(c)(3) charity created by and tailored to points and miles enthusiasts.
 It uses donated frequent flyer miles to help reunite asylum-seeker families and assist refugees on their journey to their new home.

-Between May 10–16, 2021, Air Canada Aeroplan will match all donations to Miles4Migrants on up to 500,000 points.
-If Miles4Migrants hits this goal, they will have a million more points to use towards reuniting torn families, aiding weary refugees, and supporting asylum seekers in their battle for a new life.
+Now through July 2022, the Shapiro Foundation will match all donations to Miles4Migrants up to 5,00,000 points.
+If Miles4Migrants hits this goal, they will have 10 million more points to use towards helping Ukrainian refugees in their battle for a new life.

-Over the last year, many award-travel enthusiasts have found themselves with more points than they can use.
+Over the last few years, many award-travel enthusiasts have found themselves with more points than they can use.
 If that describes you, consider donating now to double the impact it’ll serve.